-This means you only need to go through the authorization once.
-Then your FedRAMP certification can be re-used infinitely for any clients that wish to see it.
+This means you only need to go through the authorization process once.
+Then your FedRAMP certification can be re-used infinitely for any client that wishes to see it.

 Gain a Competitive Advantage in Other Federal and Defense-Related Projects

 FedRAMP Moderate authorizations allow CSPs to receive an Impact Level 2 authorization from the Department of Defense.
-FedRAMP High permission enables the CSP to get a Level 4 authorization from the Department of Homeland Security.
+FedRAMP High Permission enables the CSP to get Level 4 authorization from the Department of Homeland Security.